Antardas/video-transcoding/README.md

 The **Watch Service** handles real-time monitoring and playback of videos.
 It connects to Kafka to listen for messages about video processing completion and updates the user interface with real-time progress and status.
 This service ensures that users get timely updates on their video status.

 **Key Features:**
-- Subscribes to Kafka topics to receive updates about video processing.
+- Subscribes to Kafka topics to receive updates about video indexing.
-- Provides real-time progress updates and notifications.
+- Add add data to the Elastic search
-- Manages video playback and user interactions.
+- Handle Search and listing video

 **Tech Stack:**
 - Node.js
-- WebSocket for real-time updates
 - KafkaJS

-**Example Topics:**
+** Topics:**
 - `VideoEvents` - Consumes messages related to video status updates.
 - `SearchIndexEvents` - consume message and indexing to elastic-search